-1 If the candidate proposes a change to the approved title of the thesis, he or she shall submit the final title of the thesis to the Academic Secretary for approval by the Sub-Committee for Supervised Postgraduate Research Study (hereinafter referred to as the Committee) at the same time as the examination arrangements are proposed.
+1 If the candidate proposes a change to the approved title of the thesis, he or she shall submit the final title of the thesis to the Academic Registrar for approval by the Graduate Studies Sub-Committee (hereinafter referred to as the Committee) at the same time as the examination arrangements are proposed.
 Changes to the title thereafter are only permitted if required by the examiners.